AshFoster/whisky-legends/README.md

 - When adding a product via the product management page, the product was not showing up in the list of products on shop.html.
 This was rectified by setting the queryset within the get_queryset function in the Shop view instead of within the class definition itself.

+- When deleting a product that was currenlty in a user's cart a 404 error would be thrown and would do so until the user's current session was cleared.
+This was due to using the get_object_or_404 when creating the cart_items dictionary within contexts.py.
+This was solved by using a try except block to skip any cart items that do not exist instead of the using get_object_or_404.

 #### Unfixed Bugs

 -